 Graduate students are awarded up to $20,500 in Federal Direct Loans annually.
 Additional loans are available.
 Visit the Financial Aid section on InsideCBU for more information on additional loans.

 An offer of financial aid is generated upon acceptance to the University and completion of the registration process, provided a valid FAFSA has been filed.
-Copies of federal income tax transcripts may be required if the student is selected for verification by the U.S. Department of Education.
-The Financial Aid Office reserves the right to require tax documents to verify information contained on the FAFSA.
+Copies of federal income tax forms or transcripts may be required if the student is selected for verification by the U.S. Department of Education.
+The Financial Aid Office is authorized to require additional documents to verify information contained on the FAFSA.

 Student Rights and Responsibilities

 Students are required to notify the Financial Aid Office of changes in financial, residency, or academic status.
 Changes of this nature will be reviewed and adjustments may be made to the Financial Aid offer when necessary.
 Students may have financial aid decisions reviewed and explained by the Financial Aid Office.

 Federal loan funds are credited directly to the student’s account.
 Federal Direct loan and Graduate Plus disbursements are sent directly to the University each semester via Electronic Funds Transfer (EFT).

 Withdrawal from the University (all classes) during any period of enrollment, whether official or unofficial, may necessitate the return of federal financial aid.

 Pursuant to federal regulations (CFR 668.22), a refund calculation will be performed to determine the amount, if any, of Title IV aid (Direct loans, Grad Plus loan) earned by the student for their attendance up to the date of withdrawal.